Public Health Workforce: Step UP Pipelines

 The program provides students with the opportunity:

-Beginning in October 2022, a cohort of Hispanic and Latino undergraduate students from six partner Hispanic Serving Institutions will participate in the eight-month pilot program.
-Approximately 20 students from:
+A cohort of Hispanic and Latino undergraduate students from six partner Hispanic Serving Institutions, listed below, participate in the program each year:

 Mentorship